-Calculate the spatial correlation coefficient between two datasets This will calculate the spatial correlation coefficient, for each time step, between two datasets
+Calculate the spatial correlation coefficient between two datasets This will calculate the spatial correlation coefficient, for each time step, between two datasets.
+The datasets must either have the same variables or only have one variable.

-- x (dataset) First dataset to use - y (dataset) Second dataset to use
+- x (dataset) First dataset to use - y (dataset) Second dataset to use append nctoolkit.append append(self[, x])